syncfusion-content/winui-docs/winui/Radial-Gauge/overview.md

 # WinUI Radial Gauge Overview

 Syncfusion WinUI Radial Gauge is a multi-purpose data visualization control, that displays numerical values on a circular scale.
 It has a rich set of features such as axes, ranges, pointers, and annotations that are fully customizable and extendable.
-Use it to create speedometers, temperature monitors, dashboards, meter gauges, multiaxis clocks, watches, activity gauges, compasses, and more.
+Use it to create speedometers, temperature monitors, dashboards, meter gauges, multi axis clocks, watches, activity gauges, compasses, and more.

 ![Overview WinUI radial gauge](images/overview/gauge_overview.png)